 The first question I always ask myself before I ever push record on my camera: who is my audience?
 You should ask yourself the same question because YouTube and Vimeo have different communities of users.

-YouTube’s community is large, with over 1 billion users that watch hundreds of million hours of content each day.
+YouTube’s community is large, with over 1 billion users that watch hundreds of millions of hours of content – each day!
 With that many people comes risks.
-You may run into some questionable, highly offensive, users that are not afraid to tell you exactly how they feel about your video.
+You may run into some questionable, highly offensive users that are not afraid to tell you exactly how they feel about your video.
 YouTube’s larger audience produces more content, but keep in mind that quantity doesn’t always equal quality.

-Vimeo offers three membership options: Basic (free), Plus ($59.95/yr), and Pro ($199/yr); and they each have different levels of storage and support as you can see in the chart below.
-Vimeo does offer a free membership, but it limits you to one HD upload per week with a maximum file size of 500MB.
+Vimeo offers four membership options: Basic (free), Plus ($59.95/year), Pro ($199/year), and Business ($599/year); and they each have different levels of storage and support as you can see in the chart below.
+Vimeo does offer a free membership, but it limits you to 500MB maximum storage per week.

 Alternately, YouTube is completely free with unlimited storage when it comes to hosting.
-YouTube focuses on making money with their advertising, not monthly/yearly payment plans like Vimeo.
+YouTube focuses on making money with their advertising, not monthly or yearly payment plans like Vimeo.

-That said, YouTube is now offering a $10/month subscription service called YouTube Red, which allows you to view videos without ads.
-In addition to being able to watch videos ad free, you will also have access to a slate of original programming called YouTube Originals, plus the ability to download videos so you can watch offline later.
+That said, YouTube offers a $9.99/month subscription service called YouTube Red, which allows you to view videos without ads.
+In addition to being able to watch videos ad-free, you will also have access to a slate of original programming, the ability to download videos so you can watch offline later, as well as a music app.

 Updating your Video

 Have you ever uploaded a video, then realized you needed to make a change to it?
-Vimeo allows you to replace a video after it has been uploaded without loosing that video’s stats.
-This can be very helpful if you realize you made a mistake in your video or something – like a name – needs to be updated.
+Vimeo allows you to replace a video after it has been uploaded without losing that video’s stats.
+This can be very helpful if you realize you made a mistake in your video, or something like a name needs to be updated.

 On the flip-side, when you upload your video to YouTube, it cannot be changed without completely deleting the file and re-uploading.
 This means that you will lose all of your views and stats in the process.
 If you use YouTube, double and triple check spelling and content, because once you post it, you can’t fix it!
 I have been hoping for a long time that YouTube will activate this feature, but so far, it hasn’t happened.